find your perfect LLM program

 The law has been relied on in the US to settle disputes between people of different cultures that might never have arisen in other, more homogeneous, countries.
 This has resulted in a legalistic culture that offers lawyers status and an opportunity to earn very substantial amounts of money, encouraging many of the best and brightest American students, along with those from other countries, to go to law school.

-Law in the US is unusual in another important regard, too.
+Studying law in the US is unusual in another important regard, too.
 The first degree offered by American law schools – the Juris Doctor (JD) degree – is actually a second degree for those who obtain it.
 This is because JD programs are open only to holders of a first degree (normally in a non-legal field).
 Thus, legal studies are postgraduate programs in the US.Search our database of LLM programs in the USA

 Why the US should be considered for LLMs